 1937 - The Charles H. Edwards House, 5642 Holly Oak Drive, Los Angeles CA. Commissioned 1936.
 Harwell Hamilton Harris assisted Ain with the design.
 The house had its floor plate fastened to the foundation with steel straps, an unusual seismic precaution in 1936.
 There was a fire around 1975.
 Restored by Theodore Lindauer.
 Declared a Historical Cultural Monument by the City of Los Angeles in 1983.
 Altered in 1996.
 Sold to Christine Chatterton.

 1937 - The Ansalem A. Ernst House I, 5670 Holly Oak Drive, Los Angeles CA. Built by Shy Kaplan.
 Sold in 1994 to John Kevin Laffey.
-This is Los Angeles Historic-Cultural Monument No. 840.
+Los Angeles Historic-Cultural Monument No. 840.
 Sold in 2016 to Chet Fensler.

 1937 - The Misch House, 5656 Tuxedo Terrace, Los Angeles CA. Unbuilt.

 1937 - The Byler House, 914 West Avenue 37, Mount Washington, Los Angeles CA. Sold in 2005 to Mark and Samantha Jones.
 Sold in 2008 to Ryan and Robert Hirahara.
 For sale, in very bad shape, in 2013.
 Still there as of 2018.
 Bottom photo by Michael Locke.

 1937 - The Count Hamilton Von Breton House, Silver Lake, Los Angeles CA. Unbuilt.